10xSebastian/tesseract/README.md

 grunt dist
 ```

 Builds the framework and a compressed version in `/dist` and opens the reference page.
+Afterwards it creates screenshots from the reference page (overview) and screenshots for each module/component.
+Those screenshots are used to compare/identify visiual changes (see (Regression Testing)[#regression-testing]).

 ### Custom Icons